Alright! It’s 2023, Success Seekers!

 Picture my kids crying at my funeral.
-Realize I could have postponed that weep-a-thon by probably 20 years if I would have taken the article I’m reading right this second more serious.
+Realize I could have postponed that weep-a-thon by probably 20 years if I would have taken the article I’m reading right this second more seriously.

 Find a more enlightened reason to live besides zombily giving my body every single thing it asks for all day long.
 Zombily: like a zombie.
 New word.
 Someone has to make them up.

-Read this.
-Realize I don’t have control over pounds so it’s a dumb resolution.
-I only have control over what I put in my mouth on a habitual basis.
-Pounds go up or down on their own regardless of my resolving.
+Realize losing 20 pounds is a dumb resolution because I don’t have control over pounds, I only have control over what I put in my mouth on a habitual basis.
+Pounds go up or down on their own regardless.

 Invent a time machine and go back to the 1920s when no one knew smoking was another way of saying “I’ve decided to commit slow suicide and enjoy it.”